ming71/mmdetection-annotated/README.md

 * **Debug**</br>
 You can debug by setting breakpoint with method of add `ipdb.set_trace()`
 * **Hook**</br>
-If you want to inspect on intermediate variables , `hook.py` can be a provision serve as a reference for your work.
+If you want to inspect on intermediate variables , `hook.py` can be a provision served as a reference for your work.
 ## Annotations
 Annotations are attached everywhere in the code(surely only the part I have read , and the not finished part will be completed as soon as possible).
 Beside , `annotation` folder contains some interpreting documents as well.</br>
-* **Model visualization**
+* **Model visualization**</br>
 Take Mask-RCNN for example , the model can be visualized as follow:(more details refere to [model-structure-png](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/model_vis/maskrcnn-model-inference.png))
 <div align=center><img src="https://github.com/ming71/mmdetection-annotated/blob/master/annotation/model_vis/inference.png"/></div>

 * **Configuration**</br>
-Explicit describtion on Mask RCNN for example , refer to [mask_rcnn_r101_fpn_1x.py](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/mask_rcnn_r101_fpn_1x.py)</br>
+Explicit describtion on config file , take Mask RCNN for example , refer to [mask_rcnn_r101_fpn_1x.py](https://github.com/ming71/mmdetection-annotated/blob/master/annotation/mask_rcnn_r101_fpn_1x.py)</br>
 * **MMCV&MMDET**</br>
-Specification of mmcv lib and a partial mmdet(more details about various models will be update later ).</br>
+Specification of mmcv lib and a partial of mmdet(more details about various models will be update later ).</br>

 ## Detection Results</br>
 Test on Mask RCNN model:</br>